Phantasy Star Online Episode III: C.A.R.D. Revolution: Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 GameSpot said, "It's probably not what fans were expecting, but on its own terms, PSO III is a good game."
 IGN wrote that the game was a "real testament of game design" that minded the requests of series fans.
 GameSpy found the game "unexceptional".
 In Japan, Famitsu gave it a score of all four eights for a total of 32 out of 40.
 Strafe Maru of GamePro called it "an incredibly addictive card-battling game with mighty fine graphics and excellent sound and music – just don't expect it to be about role-playing."
 (Note: GamePro gave the game 4/5 for graphics, 4.5/5 for sound, 3/5 for control, and 3.5/5 for fun factor.)